blckbx/mybosbotexample/README.md

 `ADJUST_POLICIES`: bosbot is permitted to adjust outgoing fees and max htlc sizes of your channels

-`DO_REBALANCING`: bosbot rebalances channels which are depleted to local or remote side (500_000 sats off balance with channel size above 2M)
+`ALLOW_REBALANCING`: bosbot rebalances channels which are depleted to local or remote side (500_000 sats off balance with channel size above 2M)

+`ALLOW_NODE_RESET`: experimental feature trying to reset services if too many peers seem to be offline (reset Tor or restart node)

+`ALLOW_HTLC_LIMITER`: enables or disables module htlcLimiter

 **Useful settings:**